-E. Howard & Company of Boston, Massachusetts.
+E. Howard & Co.
+Clock.
 Model No. 61.
 An Astronomical Floor Standing Regulator Clock.

 This outstanding example, like most big Howard regulators, is not an easy model to locate.
 Very few large Howard clocks come onto the public marketplace.
 Today, they are very desirable and eagerly sought out by a number of serious collectors.
 This model in the 1880's, would have sold for approximately $250.
 In comparison, the E. Howard model No. 5 banjo sold for $20.